-In FY 2018, the FCPS Operating Budget constituted 47% of all Frederick County Operating Budget appropriations.
+In FY2023, the FCPS Operating Budget constituted 46% of all Frederick County appropriations.
 In most Maryland jurisdictions, funding for public schools is the largest part of the local budget.

 How does the state decide how much state aid it provides to each county?

-State aid makes up 47% of the FCPS operating budget.
+State aid makes up 44.5% of the FCPS operating budget.
 Maryland provides aid to each county based on a variety of formulas, including such factors as student enrollment, county wealth, and the number of students eligible for Free and Reduced-Price Meals.
 The Blueprint for Maryland’s Future has updated the funding formulas.